-"Scholastic dishonesty is any act that violates the rights of another student with respect to academic work or that involves misrepresentation of a student's own work.
-Scholastic dishonesty includes (but is not limited to) cheating on assignments or examinations, plagiarizing (misrepresenting as one's own anything done by another), inventing or falsifying research or other findings with the intent to deceive, submitting the same or substantially similar papers (or creative work) for more than one course without consent of all instructors concerned, depriving another of necessary course materials, and sabotaging another's work."

-(CLA Classroom, Grading & Examination Procedures, http://www.class.umn.edu:81/cgep/5.html.)
+Scholastic dishonesty includes, but is not limited to, the description above.
+It could also be said that scholastic dishonesty is any act that violates the rights of another student with respect to academic work or that involves misrepresentation of a student's own work.
+Also included would be cheating on assignments or examinations, inventing or falsifying research or other findings with the intent to deceive, submitting the same or substantially similar papers (or creative work) for more than one course without consent of all instructors concerned, depriving another of necessary course materials, and sabotaging another's work.
+(CLA Classroom, Grading & Examination Procedures, http://advisingtools.class.umn.edu/cgep/studentconduct.html.)

 Penalties for scholastic dishonesty of any kind in any course will entail an "F" for the particular assignment/exam or the course.
-Please check http://www.osai.umn.edu for information on Student Academic Misconduct.